 Remember why you fell in love.
 “To improve a bad relationship, visualize the person you dated and married,” says psychologist Bruce Eimer.
 “Remember that person is still alive inside of him.
 The stressors and tribulations of life may have made that inner goodness hard to see.
 But, if you can remember who you fell in love with, you’ll improve your marriage.”

 Appreciate your partner – be grateful for your love.
 Look at your husband and take a moment to appreciate all of the things that he does for you and gives you.
 You may in fact want to express your appreciation for him verbally and/or non-verbally.
-To keep your relationship strong, tell your husband what you like about him and watch him beam.
+This tip on how to improve a bad relationship is about telling your husband what you like about him and watching him beam.
 You’ll beam too!

 Keep your intimate life alive and healthy.
 Knowing how to say “I love you” in small daily acts of love will improve a bad relationship.
 Making one day a week a special day–a day during which to schedule a “goody time” – can help your marriage.
 This can be any shared activity that you both can appreciate (such as a dinner out, going to the movies, etc.).